hubkubas/colorGuessGame/README.md

 # colorGuessGame
-Easy script for those who wants to learn eg kids colors in English
+Easy script for those who want to learn colors in English.